 There was a long, deep cut in the surface along with rogue “W” and “O” shaped scratches that needed to be toned down.
 It definitely possessed the aged characteristics I was hoping for – but there was some work ahead of me to balance out the distressing.
 Had it not been for those deep, long scratches I might have kept this finish intact.

 And it was sooo dirty.
 No way was I keeping the existing finish.
-Cleaning and stripping (and gagging while I cleaned it) became a priority.
-I’ll leave you with this image to give you a feel for what I was working with.
+Cleaning and stripping became a priority.
+I’ll leave you with this image to just how gross it was.
 You’re welcome 😉

 Cleaned, stripped and sanded: